Bangkok Swimming Classes: How to Pick the Right School for Your Kid

 Terms

 Bangkok Dolphins has three terms a year.
 The first term begins in August of each year and ends in December.
 The second term begins in January and ends in April.
 The third term begins in April and ends in July.
-Below is the remaining schedule for 2018.

 Contact